raspberrypi/linux/Documentation/userspace-api/media/v4l/dev-subdev.rst

 sub-device and a (pad, stream) pair.
 For sub-devices that do not support multiplexed streams the 'stream' field is always 0.

+.. _v4l2-subdev-internal-source-pads:

+Internal sink pads and routing
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Cases where a single sub-device source pad is traversed by multiple streams, one or more of which originate from within the sub-device itself, are special as there is no external sink pad for such routes.
+In those cases, the sources of the internally generated streams are represented by internal sink pads, which are sink pads that have the :ref:`MEDIA_PAD_FL_INTERNAL <MEDIA-PAD-FL-INTERNAL>` pad flag set.

+Internal pads have all the properties of an external pad, including formats and selections.
+The format in this case is the source format of the stream.
+An internal pad always has a single stream only (0).

+Routes from an internal sink pad to an external source pad are typically not modifiable but they can be activated and deactivated using the :ref:`V4L2_SUBDEV_ROUTE_FL_ACTIVE <v4l2-subdev-routing-flags>` flag, depending on driver capabilities.

 Interaction between routes, streams, formats and selections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^